Skip to main content

 Write confirmations

-When write confirmations are required, the execution engine pauses before a write-capable tool call and stores a durable continuation in the control plane.
+When write confirmations are required, the run pauses before a write-capable tool call.
 An authorized user must approve or reject the specific pending write before it runs.
 The default timeout is 300 seconds.
-Rejection and timeout do not call the k8s agent.
+Rejection and timeout do not call the AgentK.
 Approval executes the queued write once.
-See Workload clusters for cluster-level write confirmation behavior and API reference for the public endpoints.
+VM runs are read-only and do not request write approvals.
+See Kubernetes clusters for Kubernetes write confirmation behavior, VM targets for VM tool behavior, and the API reference sidebar for public endpoint schemas.